 Basically, VR dating makes geography irrelevant and enables magical, convenient, cheap dates.
-I met my girlfriend in VR, so I guess it works.

-I'm currently working on VRLFP full-time while I look for a new day job.
+I'm currently working on VRLFP full-time.

 I worked as a sysadmin at the McGill University Genome Centre in Montreal from May till December, 2018.
 I mostly deployed and supported workstations, but I got to work a little with their HPC cluster and do some research with Eiffel and Plan 9.

 This was a cool job, but I moved home to Waterloo to be closer to friends and family.

 I took some courses at Algoma University in Sault Ste.
 Marie from 2016 till 2018.
 Mostly computer science.
 Some business, math, and philosophy.

 I worked as a research assistant at Algoma on two separate occasions.
 First, I was modelling algorithms for wireless sensor networks with CUDA in C++.

 Second, I did 3D scans of artifacts and displayed them interactively on the web.

 I worked at Algoma's IT help desk, part-time for four months and full-time for another four.
 I supported the entire university, deployed workstations, did A/V setups, and automated some IT processes.